How to Decorate with Pillows: 11 Expert Tips for Every Room

 Use the bookends method to frame an embroidered rectangular toss pillow or line up your throw pillows by size.

-Mixing different sizes of decorative pillows on your sofa will create more interest.
+Mixing different-sized decorative pillows on your sofa will create more visual interest.

 A chop – an indentation in the center at the top of your throw pillows – can tie the whole room together.
 This step is purely for aesthetics and is totally optional.